nix-community/robotnix/docs/src/modules/flavors.md

 If you would prefer to stick to only stable releases, wait until the release is marked "stable" upstream.

 Before reporting bugs to upstream GrapheneOS, please ensure that you can reproduce your issue using the official GrapheneOS images.
-Alternatively, feel free to ask about your issue on the `#robotnix` IRC channel on Freenode.
+Alternatively, feel free to ask about your issue on the `#robotnix:nixos.org` channel on Matrix.

 ## LineageOS
 LineageOS is a free and open-source operating system for various devices, based on the Android mobile platform.